ridzuan5757/k8s/note/12_storage.md

 We whould see that a new persistent volume was created automatically.
 Similarly, deleting the persistent volume claim will delete the persistent volume created as well.

+# Databases

+k8s is not always the best way to handle database.
+While it is possible to deploy databses such as PosgreSQL on k8s, but it would require a lot of extra work to get it to work well.
+For example, we would need to manually build all the configurations to:
+- Create a persistent volume.
+- Handle Postgres version updates.
+- Set resource limits.
+- Set up automated backups.

+That being said, when we need an SQL database, typically a mnanaged service such as Cloud SQL or RDS would be a much more simpler implementation.

+It is doable when the deployment was not exactly mission-critical.
+For example, Grafana and Prometheus on k8s, and they both have out-of-the-box support for in-cluster databases.
+We do not have to care much about the backups and automatic upgrades for our telemetry data, and we knew the data set was small and static, so it is a good fit.